katxeus/civic-participation-network/README.md

 ## Participation Chapters
 Facilitate the creation and moderation of Global civic participation chapters that adapt uniquely to different global locales.
 A platorm requirement for multilingual support.
 This will help civic exchange across geopolitical lines.
 Engineering the platform to interconnect global geopolitical chapters.

+## Decentralized Unions
+These are to feature specialized, niche and focused participation and engagements